f3d0ss/hypermedia-2019-alterio-antichi-cazzola/doc.md

 - Why do you think your web application adheres to common practices to partition a REST-based web application (static assets vs. application data)
+- We crated API that are easy to understand and documented with OpenAPI specification, they accept and return only JSON object with the data, so that anyone can create either a web application, Android application or any other sort of application using the same API.
 - Describe synthetically why and how did you manage session state, what are the state change triggering actions (e.g., POST to login etc..).
+- We managed the authentication with JSON Web Token, returning the JWT when the POST API for login is called.
+Then this JWT need to be added in the header of the calls to the API that need authentication
 - Which technology did you use (relational or a no-SQL database) for managing the data model?
+- We used MySQL database mainly because we found more documentation about it then other type of relational database
 ## Other information
 ### Task assignment
 Describe here how development tasks have been subdivided among members